Skip navigation

 Why should we care?

-Learn more about bats and some of the issues they're faced with by watching this short documentary, 'The Truth About Bats'.
+• Learn more about bats and some of the issues they're faced with by watching this short documentary, 'The Truth About Bats', then spread the word and tell others why bats are important and the challenges they're faced with.

 Roost counts involve counting bats as they emerge from a bat roost.
 The type of roost will dictate how the roost is monitored and whether a roost count is possible.

 What is a bat roost?
-Put simply, a bat roost is literally somewhere that bats hang out!
+Put simply, a bat roost is somewhere that bats hang out!

-Bats use a range of different structures to roost in, these can include trees (forest dwelling bats particularly love old mature trees, where they can roost in hollows, under lifted bark and in cracks), crevices in walls or under tiles, in bridges, in caves or old mines and of course bat boxes.
+Bats use a range of different structures to roost in, these can include trees (forest dwelling bats particularly love old mature trees, where they can roost in hollows, under lifted bark and in cracks), crevices in walls or under tiles, in bridges, in caves or old mines and of course bat boxes and other artificial roosts.

 Bats will often roost switch (switch roosts every few days) and/or move roost throughout the year depending on the season.
 So even if bats aren’t present in a roost now, if they were there previously, then it’s likely a bat roost and we’d still love to hear about it!